Ohirro/cardGenGo/README.md

 # Fractal Generator Golang

-This project generates beautiful fractal maps using the Diamond-Square algorithm.
+This project generates fractal maps using the Diamond-Square algorithm.
 The generated maps can represent different types of terrains, such as mountains, plains, and water bodies.

 ---